 This is where we can find ourselves on dangerous ground, yielding to the negative thoughts these challenges produce that will do nothing to improve our situation and only seem to dig even deeper this pit of despair in which we have found ourselves.

 So we blame, we complain, and we justify our poor choices.
-Just be willing to recognize that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.
-This is where I coaching can help.
+But, it’s important to understand that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.

 My life hasn’t always been happy.
 I haven’t always been the optimist that I am now.
 Throughout my life, especially in my earlier years, I experienced depression, adversity, loss, heartache, disappointment, financial lack, health issues and numerous other trials and challenges, along with the usual day to day struggles–just like most any other person on this planet.
 I’m quite certain I am not special in this regard.